DataDog/documentation/content/en/monitors/service_level_objectives/metric.md

 ### Define queries

 1. There are two queries to define.
 The numerator query defines the sum of the good events, while the denominator query defines the sum of the total events.
-Your queries must use COUNT, RATE or percentile-enabled DISTRIBUTION metrics to ensure the SLO calculation behaves correctly.
+Your queries must use COUNT, RATE, or percentile-enabled DISTRIBUTION metrics to ensure the SLO calculation behaves correctly.
 2. Use the `FROM` field to include or exclude specific groups using tags.
 3. For percentile-enabled DISTRIBUTION metrics, you must use the `count values...` aggregator to specify a numerical threshold for the metric to count.
 This feature is called Threshold Queries and allows you to count the number of raw values that match a numerical threshold to produce counts for your numerator and denominator.
-(For more information, see documentation for [Threshold Queries][4])
+For more information, see [Threshold Queries][4].
 4. Optionally, for percentile-enabled DISTRIBUTION metrics, use the dropdown immediately to the right of the `count values..` aggregator to break your SLI out by specific groups.
 5. Optionally, for COUNT or RATE metrics, use the `sum by` aggregator to break your SLI out by specific groups.